JunKim26/store_simulator/README.md

 **Customer:**
 A Customer object represents a customer with a name and account ID.
 Customers must be members of the Store to make a purchase.
-Premium members get free shipping.
+Premium members get free shipping which is calculatd at check out.
+Each customer will have a cart that will cointain every product that the customer has added into.
+This interacts with the store class to keep track of inventory.

 **Store:**